akshaypatel99/single-price-grid-component/README.md

 Users should be able to:

 - View the optimal layout for the site depending on their device's screen size
+- See a hover state on desktop for the Sign Up call-to-action

 ### Screenshot